Cevanvi/interview_questions/sql.md

 * OLTP databases handle concurrent transactions, ensuring data integrity and managing concurrent access, while OLAP databases may have fewer concurrency requirements as they focus on analytical processing.
 ###  Database Size:
 * OLTP databases tend to have smaller database sizes due to the frequent transactional updates, while OLAP databases can handle much larger data volumes for historical or consolidated analysis.
+## Q. Explain the concept of ACID properties in the context of database transactions.
+ACID is an acronym that stands for Atomicity, Consistency, Isolation, and Durability.
+These properties ensure the reliability and integrity of database transactions.
+Let's explore each of these properties in the context of database transactions:
+### Atomicity:
+Atomicity guarantees that a transaction is treated as a single, indivisible unit of work.
+It ensures that either all the operations within a transaction are successfully completed, or none of them are applied to the database.
+If any part of a transaction fails, the entire transaction is rolled back, and the database is left unchanged.
+Atomicity maintains data consistency and integrity by preventing incomplete or partially applied transactions.
+### Consistency:
+Consistency ensures that a transaction brings the database from one valid state to another valid state.
+The database must satisfy predefined integrity constraints, data validations, and rules during and after a transaction.
+If a transaction violates any of these constraints, the changes made by the transaction are rolled back, and the database remains in its previous consistent state.
+Consistency ensures that the data remains valid and coherent throughout the transaction process.
+### Isolation:
+Isolation guarantees that concurrent transactions do not interfere with each other, even when executed simultaneously.
+Each transaction appears to execute in isolation, as if it were the only transaction being executed, despite the presence of other concurrent transactions.
+Isolation prevents data inconsistencies and conflicts caused by concurrent access and ensures that each transaction sees a consistent snapshot of the database.
+Isolation is maintained by mechanisms such as locks, concurrency control protocols, and transaction isolation levels.

+There are different levels of isolation provided by database systems, often referred to as isolation levels.
+Each isolation level offers a different trade-off between data integrity, concurrency, and performance.

+*  Read Uncommitted (Level 0):
+    In this isolation level, transactions can read uncommitted data from other concurrent transactions.
+    It **allows dirty reads**, meaning a transaction can see uncommitted changes made by another transaction.
+    The problem with this isolation level is that it can lead to inconsistent data, as uncommitted changes may be rolled back later, causing data integrity issues.
+* Read Committed (Level 1):
+    In this isolation level, a transaction can only read committed data from other transactions.
+    It ensures that any data read by a transaction is consistent and stable.
+    However, it can result in **non-repeatable reads** and **phantom reads**.

+    **Non-repeatable** reads occur when a transaction reads the same data multiple times but gets different values due to other committed transactions modifying the data.

+    **Phantom reads** occur when a transaction executes a query multiple times but gets different sets of rows due to other committed transactions inserting or deleting rows.
+* Repeatable Read (Level 2):
+    This isolation level guarantees that within a transaction, the same query will always return the same result set, even if other transactions modify or insert data.
+    It prevents non-repeatable reads but can still lead to **phantom reads**.
+    **Phantom reads** occur when a transaction re-executes a query and sees new rows that were inserted by other committed transactions.
+* Serializable (Level 3):
+    This is the highest isolation level, ensuring the strictest data consistency and integrity.
+    It provides full isolation, preventing all concurrency-related anomalies, including dirty reads, non-repeatable reads, and phantom reads.
+    Serializable isolation achieves this by using locks or other mechanisms to ensure that no other transaction can modify the data that a transaction is reading or modifying.
+    However, this level of isolation can impact concurrency and may result in performance degradation in highly concurrent environments.

+### Durability:
+Durability ensures that once a transaction is committed and changes are successfully written to the database, they will persist even in the event of system failures, crashes, or power outages.
+The changes made by a committed transaction become permanent and are stored in non-volatile storage.
+This is typically achieved through techniques like write-ahead logging and transaction journaling.
+Durability guarantees that the database can recover its state to the last committed point and that the committed data is not lost.

+There's a real-life example that illustrates the importance of ACID properties in database transactions:

+Hotel Reservation:

+When a customer books a hotel room, a transaction is executed to reserve the room and deduct the payment.
+**Atomicity** ensures that if any part of the transaction fails, such as a network interruption, the reservation is rolled back, maintaining data consistency.

+**Durability** ensures that the reservation remains intact even if there is a power outage or database failure, allowing the customer to access the reserved room upon arrival.

+## Q. What Is CAP Theorem ?
+The CAP acronym of: Consistency & Availability & Partition.
+The CAP Theorem says that it is impossible to build an implementation of read-write storage/system in an asynchronous network that satisfies all of the following three properties:
+* Consistency (all nodes see the same data even at the same time with concurrent updates )
+* Availability (a guarantee that every request receives a response about whether it was successful or failed)
+* Partition tolerance (the system continues to operate despite arbitrary message loss or failure of part of the system)
+## Q. What are C, A and P in CAP and the difference between them?
+* Consistency means that data is the same across the cluster, so you can read or write from/to any node and get the same data.
+* Availability means the ability to access the cluster even if a node in the cluster goes down.
+* Partition tolerance means that the cluster continues to function even if there is a "partition" (communication break) between two nodes (both nodes are up, but can't communicate).

+If you have both **availability** (the cluster doesn't go down) and **partition tolerance** (the database can survive nodes being unable to communicate), then you can't guarantee that all nodes will always have all the data (**consistency**), because nodes are up and accepting writes, but can't communicate those writes to each other.
+## Q. What Is PACELC Theorem ?
+The PACELC theorem is an extension of the CAP theorem that introduces the concept of latency and trade-offs in distributed systems.
+It takes into account the behavior of distributed systems during network partitions, emphasizing the role of latency in decision-making.
+PACELC stands for:

+* Partition tolerance (P):
+This remains the same as in the CAP theorem.
+It refers to the system's ability to continue functioning despite network partitions or communication failures.

+* Availability (A):
+Similar to the CAP theorem, availability in PACELC refers to the system's ability to provide a response to every request, even in the presence of failures or partitions.

+* Consistency (C):
+Consistency in PACELC refers to the system's ability to maintain a consistent view of data.
+However, unlike in the CAP theorem, PACELC acknowledges that achieving strong consistency across a distributed system may introduce higher latency or compromise availability.

+* Latency (E):
+Latency represents the time it takes for a request to be processed and receive a response.
+PACELC recognizes that in distributed systems, achieving low latency is crucial for providing a responsive user experience.

+* Consistency-availability trade-off (LC):
+PACELC introduces the concept of a trade-off between consistency and availability in the presence of network partitions.
+It recognizes that during a partition, a system can choose to prioritize either strong consistency (at the cost of availability) or high availability (at the cost of strong consistency).

+The PACELC theorem acknowledges that in distributed systems, there is a fundamental trade-off between providing strong consistency and high availability, particularly during network partitions.
+It highlights the importance of considering latency as a factor in decision-making, as achieving strong consistency across a distributed system may introduce higher latency or compromise availability.
+Different systems and use cases may prioritize different aspects of the PACELC theorem based on their specific requirements and desired trade-offs.